Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Verification.md

 # Account Verification

 The merchant can perform account verification transaction to confirm that the customer's account is valid for a transaction.
 Unlike a normal $0 auth this will not attempt an authorization on the account.
-The merchant can initiate the verification request using an unencrypted or encrypted payment card, payment session or payment token.
+The merchant can initiate the verification Payment Emv, Payment Track, or payment Token.

 <!-- theme: info -->
 > The merchant can also perform an [address](?path=docs/Resources/Guides/Fraud/Address-Verification.md) and/or [security code](?path=docs/Resources/Guides/Fraud/Security-Code.md) verification with the request by sending the customer's `billingAddress` and `securityCode`.